Joe-lin-ezra/LITTLE-WAR/README.md

 ### Introduction
-This project is a war-game with 3-tier architecture, client, server, database.
+This project is war-game with 3-tier architecture, client, server, database.
 * Client: the view of user, using mouse and keyboard to play this game.
 * Server: is used to control and monitor each game, win-or-lose, whether the user lose the connection.
 * Databas: store maps's information.